 sudo shutdown 16:00 "systems will be shutdown for hardware upgrade, please save your work"

 Fun Stuff: You can use the shutdown command with -k option to initiate a ‘fake shutdown’.
-It won’t shutdown the system but the broadcast message will be sent to all logged on users.
+It won’t shut down the system but the broadcast message will be sent to all logged on users.
+K stands for kidding.

 5. Cancel a scheduled shutdown